Filek-Zelebi: The Lord of the Underearth

+The Sun and His Wife

 Greek scholar Georgios A. Megas published a Greek tale originally titled in Ὁ Ἥλιος κ' ἡ γυναῖκα του, which was translated into German as Der Sonnenball und seine Frau and into English as The Sun and His Wife.
 In this tale, a poor old man has three daughters and tries to feed his family by hunting.
 During a hunt, he loses sight of a hare and sighs heavily.
 His three daughters ask him the motive of his sadness, the elder daughters dismiss his concerns, but the youngest comforts him.
 Some time later, he enters the forest again and, failing to find any good game, sighs aloud "Alas and alack".
 Suddenly, a "very black blackamoor" appears and questions why the old man summoned him, since his name is Alasandalack, but the man denies having done so.
 The black man asks the old man which of his daughters he the best, to which the latter answers: the youngest.
 The black man then explains he is the servant of the Sun, and is to take the girl as the Sun's bride.
 The old man agrees to his terms and convinces his youngest daughter to accompany the blackamoor to the Sun's abode.
 The girl marries the Sun and becomes pregnant as time passes, but she has never seen his face, since she is always given a sleeping potion before bedtime.
 One day, his sisters pay her a visit, and convince her to spy on her husband at night: they give her a sponge so it can soak up the drink, then she is to feign sleep, and light a candle to better see his face.
 The girl follows her sisters' advice: while the Sun is asleep, the girl takes "from inside his head" three gold hairs and a golden padlock with a golden key.
 She turns the key and enters it; inside, wonders and all manners of things.
 She sees many workshops where the labourers are weaving clothes for the Sun's wife and their unborn child.
 The girl leaves the padlock and locks it, but a drop of candlewax falls on the Sun's body and burns him.
 The Sun wakes up in anger and orders his servant, Alasandalack, to take the girl to the wilderness, kill her, and bring back her blood for him to drink.
 However, Alasandalack disobeys his orders and spares her, directing her to a forest where his master's sister dwells.
 The girl follows his directions and utter her husband's name; her sister-in-law welcomes her.
 This repeats twice more, until the girl reaches her third sister-in-law, a lamia (a man-eating ogress), who takes her in just as she is ready to give birth.
 The girl gives birth to a boy with a golden padlock on his heart, whom the lamia recognizes as her brother's son, the Sun.
 The Sun appears soon after at his sister's house.